Introduction to Deep Dungeons in FFXIV

 Pomanders Icons Palace of the Dead Only

 Pomander of Rage Rage Pomander Icon Transforms the user into a Manticore for 60 seconds and replaces their action bar with Ripper Claw.
 Using Ripper Claw kills the target enemy in one hit.
-Does negligible damage to boss monsters, or if Knockback Penalty is in effect on the current floor.
+This does negligible damage to boss monsters, or if Knockback Penalty is in effect on the current floor.

 Pomanders Icons Heaven on High Only